 In turn, users can create new solutions that aren’t possible via an online user interface (UI).
 For example, you can use a video API to create custom web portals, which automatically populate with your video content.
 Likewise, you can create a streamlined workflow, integrate with existing video and website (CRM, SSO, etc.) systems, and more.

 All that said, note that APIs are not available for YouTube.
-However, they do often come with professional online video platforms, like DaCast.
+However, they do often come with a professional online video publishing platform, as with DaCast.

 4. SDK options